-2. Private candidates will be notified of their results by post.
-The result slips will be mailed on 12 January 2018 to the postal address provided by the candidates during the registration period.
-Private candidates who have SingPass can also use their SingPass account to obtain their results online via the internet Examination Results Release System (iERRS) on the Singapore Examinations and Assessment Board website (www.seab.gov.sg) from 2.30pm on 12 January 2018.
+3. Private candidates will be notified of their individual results by post.
+The result slips will be mailed on 14 January 2019 to the address provided by the candidates during the registration period.
+Private candidates who are eligible for SingPass can also use their SingPass account to obtain their results online via the internet Examination Results Release System (iERRS) on the Singapore Examinations and Assessment Board website (www.seab.gov.sg) from 2.00pm on 14 January 2019.

 JOINT ADMISSIONS EXERCISE

-3. Students who wish to apply for admission to Junior Colleges (JCs), Millennia Institute, polytechnics, or the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their GCE O-Level examination results.
+4. Students who wish to apply for admission to Junior Colleges (JCs), Millennia Institute, polytechnics, and the Institute of Technical Education (ITE) may do so via the Joint Admissions Exercise (JAE) using their GCE O-Level examination results.